 - Cut the stem off.
 The stem is the hardest to cut through, so if you remove the end first, it will be easier to slice.

 - Keep it steady.
 Spaghetti squashes are round and can move easily.
 Your cutting board can also move under the pressure you put on your knife.
 Lock it in place with other nearby kitchen items to prevent it from moving.
 Or place a slightly damp kitchen towel underneath your cutting board.

-HOW TO COOK SPAGHETTI SQUASH
+HOW TO COOK SPAGHETTI SQUASH IN THE OVEN

 My favorite way to cook spaghetti squash is to cut it in half lengthwise, scoop out the seeds, and roast it in the oven.
 Here’s how I do it:

 - Cut the squash lengthwise and scoop out the seeds.

 - Spray the squash with cooking spray.
 You can use whatever kind you have or prefer.
 The spray allows the squash to caramelize and helps create a wonderfully smoky flavor.
 You could lather your squash in olive oil as well, but cooking spray has the same effect and uses less fat.